allenai/natural-instructions/tasks/README.md

 `task559_spl_translation_en_fi` | Language Translate of Dataset Card for ALT from English language to Filipino language while preserving named entities in the original language | Language Translation
 `task560_spl_translation_en_entk` | Language Translate of Dataset Card for ALT from English language to English tokens while preserving named entities in the original language | Language Translation
 `task561_spl_translation_en_bg` | Language Translate of Dataset Card for ALT from English language to Bengali language while preserving named entities in the original language | Language Translation
+`task617_amazonreview_category_text_generation` | Given an Amazon product review your task is to generate the category of product. | Text Generation
+`task618_amazonreview_summary_text_generation` | Given an Amazon product review your task is to generate the summary of the review. | Text Generation
 `task649_race_blank_question_generation` | Generate a fill-in-the-blank question based on the given article and an answer. | Question Generation
 `task616_cola_classification` | Given a sentence you have to return if it is acceptable or unacceptable. | Classification `task562_alt_language_identification` | Language Identification on Dataset Card for ALT | Language Identification